goldy-suryan/MEAN-Stack-with-RESTful-api/README.md

 In the same folder run `ng build`.

-Get Back to the main directory and run `nodemon`.
+Get Back to the main directory and run `nodemon` and don't forget to run mongodb on your command line.

 Navigate to `http://localhost:3001` and you are good to go.